EncoreDigitalGroup/php-business-hours/README.md

 ### Configuring Business Hours

 Below is an example of how to set business hours and how to set exceptions to those business hours.
-When setting an exception, the library will automatically register the date as a holiday.

 ```php
 use EncoreDigitalGroup\StdLib\Objects\Calendar\DayOfWeek;